-I’ve been in a “building” slump lately.
-I found some inspiration online to make a handy diy wooden caddy, but I could stop at just one!
+I had been in a “building” slump.
+I found some inspiration online to make a handy diy wooden caddy, but I could not stop at just one!
 A DIY caddy made from reclaimed fence and spare chair parts can be very versatile!
 The possibilities are limitless!

 I gathered my bits and pieces and headed to the basement shop where it’s cool to make a wooden caddy.

-This is caddy #2, it’s much longer at about 18 inches.
+This is diy wooden caddy #2, it’s much longer at about 18 inches.

-. . . then measured on the outside on both ends.
+. . . then measured on the outside–both ends.

 Marking the spot, I drilled the pilot hole and then used a black drywall screw to hold it all in place.